EugeneVert/imagescripts-rs/README.md

 ### Find images with desired bpp (`bpp`)

-Find images that have a bpp value less than or greater than the target value.
+Find images that have a bpp value less/greater than the target value.
 There is also a custom metric behind the `-m` switch: `bpp + px_count / 2048^2`

 **Example**